New — Claude Co-Work for Business Professionals is now free. Build your AI workflow in one afternoon. Get free access →

 Stakeholder interviews and audits

-No assumptions, no installed-and-hope deployments.
+No assumptions.
 We surface objectives, blockers, and the real cost of your current AI tooling before recommending a thing.

 02 — Decisions, Not Slides